Jeremy-JYL/NAA/README.md

 Just run the main.py!

-Default it will run with default `data.yaml` use `main.py {yaml or json File}` to run alternative Yaml or Json File!
+Default it will run with default `data.yaml` use `main.py { yaml or json File }` to run alternative Yaml or Json File!

 ## How it is work?